AI-Driven-HEP/NuMatterSurrogate/README.md

 # A Surrogate Model to Solar Neutrino Earth Matter Effect

-**NuMatterSurrogate** is a machine-learning-based surrogate model for simulating the propagation of solar neutrinos through the Earth and the resulting matter effects.
+A machine-learning-based surrogate model for simulating the propagation of solar neutrinos through the Earth and the resulting matter effects.

 The propagation of solar neutrinos through the Earth requires solving the neutrino flavor-evolution equation in a medium with a position-dependent matter density.
 Although the numerical calculation for an individual neutrino energy, trajectory, and oscillation-parameter point is relatively inexpensive, repeatedly solving the evolution equation over a multidimensional parameter space can become computationally expensive.